WATCH THE TV SERIES - 1ST SEASON : http://terratv.terra.com.br/videos/4864/Glee-1-Temp.htm

 Sunday night's ceremony tried to be a godsend for the entire film community by playing to two different demographics: the young, whose attendance keeps Hollywood in business; and the much older crowd of film professionals sitting in the Kodak Theatre.
 In an attempt to make the show less antediluvian and more, well, diluvian, the producers offered the two youngest co-hosts and cutest couple in Oscar history: James Franco, 32, and Anne Hathaway, 28, whose combined ages are less than that of last year's co-host Steve Martin, 65.
 A fraternity of young presenters made jokes about Banksy, Charlie Sheen and iPhone apps, and one of the snazzier set pieces was a medley of fake songs from "unintentional musicals" (Twilight, Harry Potter and the Deathly Hallows: Part 1, The Social Network) by the Gregory Brothers of Auto-Tune the News.
 (See the best moments from the 2011 Oscars.)

 But the Academy's mission is to tie the industry's so-so present with its more glamorous past.
 It's really designed for the geriatric set, the elderati, if you will.
 So this year's show opened with an evocation of one 1939 classic, Gone with the Wind, and ended with another, as the fifth-graders from P.S.
 22 in Staten Island, N.Y., sang "Over the Rainbow" from The Wizard of Oz.
 The first star presenter was stroke-hobbled, 94-year-old Kirk Douglas, who flirted with Best Supporting Actress winner Melissa Leo, saying, "You're much more beautiful than you were in The Fighter," to which she replied, "Hey, you're pretty good-looking yourself.
 What're you doin' later on?"
 (For the kids, Leo detonated an F bomb, which Franco and Hathaway quickly picked up on.)
 There were clips from the luncheons held for the winners of the technical awards and for special honorees Francis Ford Coppola, Kevin Brownlow, Jean-Luc Godard and Eli Wallach (the lifetime achievement tributes were scrapped from the main proceedings).
 The in memoriam segment, with its glimpses of last year's deceased artistes while Celine Dion sang live, reminded viewers that they're all gonna die.
+It's really a miracle that hundreds of millions of people still watch this stately parade.
+You'd have thought by now that the Academy would take a cue from shows like American Idol and, instead of simply announcing the winners, have a public countdown.
+Especially in the Best Picture category, now stuffed with 10 nominees, it would add welcome suspense to slice off the bottom five by midshow and then eliminate other nominees one by one until just two were left standing.
+But no, that would be too ... entertaining.
+To make the evening even more obscure, at least half of the awards categories cover either crafts that the mass of film fans don't care about or films they haven't heard of and will likely never see.
+(See the top 10 movies of 2010.)

 By coincidence or design, the ceremony played to the moviegoing majority.
 Every feature film given an Oscar, except for the foreign-language and documentary winners, earned more than $100 million at the worldwide box office.
 The two top-grossing pictures of 2010 snagged two prizes each: Toy Story 3, for Best Animated Feature and Song ("We Belong Together" by Randy Newman, which was his second win and 20th nomination), and Alice in Wonderland, for Best Art Direction and Costume Design.
 Inception, another international smash, took four Oscars in the craft categories.
 The King's Speech is closing in on $250 million worldwide, and The Social Network (Best Adapted Screenplay, Editing and Score) is not far behind.
 The Fighter (Best Supporting Actor and Actress for Christian Bale and Leo) and The Wolfman (Best Makeup) are each $100 million–plus grossers.
 So there was no need, when a winning film's name was announced, for an instant search on IMDb.
 (See "Oscar Fashion: The 9 Best Women over 40.")